-Ι. KNOWLEDGE MANAGEMENT & RESOURCE CENTER
+KNOWLEDGE MANAGEMENT & RESOURCE CENTER

-In 2023, the TOE initiated an effort to harvest archives Ukrainian for Ukrainian regional prosecutors, but of TOE materials, training presentations, and reports. this repository is only growing.
-The TOE drafted the The Team of Experts also commissioned independent scripts and commissioned the production of four consultants to review the TOE's in country work and short documentaries chronicling judicial successes on cases involving CRSV at domestic level in DRC, develop lessons learned.
-For instance, in CAR, a country where the TOE has been active since 2015 Germany, Guatemala, and Kenya, which aim to bring with its co-lead at field level UNDP and MINUSCA, jurisprudence to life. the TOE conducted a lessons-learned exercise of its project in the country from 2019-2022.
-This report One of the most requested practical tools is the noted improvements in CAR's response to CRSV development of a jurisprudence database on CRSV during this period; but also, the need for these results that can be accessible to practitioners globally and to be better known to strategic and political decisionsearchable to help build their own cases and learn makers domestically, in the UN system, and the from their peers.
-New technology is essential to that broader international community. effort.
-It requires not only the flexible software to run the programme in diverse contexts but also the Work has not stopped at internal stocktaking and translation of jurisprudence so that practitioners can archiving.
-There has also been an increasing demand make use of it.
-Discussions on the development a for training materials (including videos) and practical jurisprudence database have taken place in 2023 and tools that can be used by practitioners at their will continue in 2024.
+In 2023, the TOE initiated an effort to harvest archives Ukrainian for Ukrainian regional prosecutors, but The Team of Experts also commissioned independent consultants to review the TOE's in country work and develop lessons learned.
+For instance, in CAR, a country where the TOE has been active since 2015 with its co-lead at field level UNDP and MINUSCA, the TOE conducted a lessons-learned exercise of its project in the country from 2019-2022.
+This report noted improvements in CAR's response to CRSV during this period; but also, the need for these results to be better known to strategic and political decisionbroader international community.

+Work has not stopped at internal stocktaking and archiving.
+There has also been an increasing demand for training materials (including videos) and practical tools that can be used by practitioners at their convenience in support of their ongoing investigations and prosecutions.